-&lt;sup>8Units that are built, modified or reconstructed after the prevailing Section 111(d) targets were set will be classified as "new" as long as the same targets are in place.
-For example, in our setting the targets were expected to remain at least until 2030.
+&lt;sup>10Units that are built, modified or reconstructed after the prevailing Section 111(d) targets were set are, by statute, classified as "new" as long as the same targets are in place.
+For example, in the original CPP, the targets were expected to remain at least until 2030.
 Only when targets are revised will these sources be reclassified as existing, i.e. presumably after 2030.